The Cheetah Girls May Not Have Aged Well But I Still Love It Anyway

 ”

-These examples of not so picture-perfect mother-daughter relationships were just as necessary 20 years ago as they are today.
-While it’s a lovely thought to hope that one could be BFFs with their moms, that isn’t always the case.
-Disney helped normalize the inherent tensions that can exist between moms and daughters, while also demonstrating that moms are human, too, and they don’t always get it right.
+These examples of not-so-picture-perfect mother-daughter relationships were just as necessary 20 years ago as they are today.
+While it’s a lovely thought to hope that one could be BFFs with their mums, that isn’t always the case.
+Disney helped normalise the inherent tensions that can exist between mums and daughters, while also demonstrating that mums are human, too, and they don’t always get it right.

-Like any millennial woman raised on the likes of The Cheetah Girls, That’s So Raven, Taina, California Dreams, and other shows built around the premise of “making it big” and striking overnight success, I will forever have a soft spot for nostalgic content that transports me back to a time when my dreams felt almost larger than life.
+Like any millennial woman raised on the likes of The Cheetah Girls, That’s So Raven and other shows built around the premise of “making it big” and striking overnight success, I will forever have a soft spot for nostalgic content that transports me back to a time when my dreams felt almost larger than life.